DON'T BE A VICTIM TO POOR WORKMANSHIP AND LET A CONSTRUCTION DEFECT RUIN YOUR NEW HOME

 • Water intrusion that can cause water damage and toxic mold.

-1. Never work with any builder that can't or won't supply you with a list of references.
-Ask for a list of several references, including homeowners that the builder has constructed a home for in the last three or more years.
+1. Never work with a builder who cannot or will not provide a list of references.
+Ask for several references, including homeowners for whom the builder has completed homes in the past three or more years.

-2. Know the laws applicable to your particular state.
-Laws will vary from state to state, but most will require the builder to pay for permanent repairs of defects.
+2. Know the laws in your state.
+Laws vary, but many require the builder to pay for permanent repairs of defects.

-4. Contact a licensed, independent home inspector to do a visual examination of your new home.
-This inspection is non-invasive, but can be instrumental in identifying common mechanical, structural, plumbing, or electrical defects or flaws.
+4. Contact a licensed, independent home inspector for a visual examination of your new home.
+A non-invasive inspection can identify common mechanical, structural, plumbing, or electrical defects.

-5. Keep in mind that most states will legally require you, the homeowner, to work with your developer before you can file a defect lawsuit.
-This is called an arbitration period and can last up to six months.
+5. Keep in mind that many states require homeowners to work with the developer before filing a defect lawsuit; this notice or arbitration period can last several months.

 Need insurance for You, Your Family or Your Business?